Jump Rings

 Mandrels

-Okay, so first, I’ll explain what a mandrel is: It’s a piece of metal or wood or whatever, that is used to form metal.
-There are ring mandrels, bezel mandrels, bracelet mandrels, wire wrapping mandrels, etc. The basic concept is that the metal follows the shape of the mandrel.
-So, if you want triangular jump rings you need to find a triangular piece of metal or wood, or pliers that posses the required shape.
+Okay, so first, I’ll explain what a mandrel is: It’s a piece of metal or wood or whatever (usually steel), that is used to form metal.
+There are ring mandrels, bezel mandrels, bracelet mandrels, wire wrapping mandrels, etc. See my Mandrels page for more on this topic.
+The basic concept is that the metal follows the shape of the mandrel.
+So, if you want triangular jump rings you need to find a triangular piece of metal or wood, or pliers that possess the required shape or you can shape each jump ring with pliers.

 Pepe Tools Mandrels at Otto Frei

-Other jump ring makers are: The Koil Kutter Kit, originally from Dave Arens and now sold by Potter USA.
+Other jump ring makers are The Koil Kutter Kit, originally from Dave Arens and now sold by Potter USA.
 The Koil Kutter gives you a choice of English or Metric mandrels.
-The Pepetools, Jump Ring Maker. is available on Amazon and at Micro-Tools.com.
-I have an upcoming video on how to make the most of your jump ring cutter.
-To be released early November 2018.
+There is also Pepetools’ Jump Ring Maker.

 When purchasing a jump ring maker, think about:

 • How many jump rings you will be making – chain maille?
 Many.
 Jewelry, a few or a lot – depending on your designs.
-Chain Making will require many more than just using a few jump rings for links.
-Generally though, for the occasional chain or necklace, the Pepetools Jump Ring Maker works well.
+Chain-making will require many more than just using a few jump rings for links.

 If you are making a lot of rings, think about something like the Ringinator.